LEAGUE7QC/LEAGUE7QC.github.io/docs/season/02/rules-format.md

   - All previous matches involving that team will be voided and removed from standings calculations
   - All future scheduled matches will be canceled
   - This ensures fairness if some teams have played the departing team while others have not
-  - Teams will be notified of updated standings within 48 hours of the drop out

 ## 3. Division Structure